banner svg (1)

 The bottom line

 Sensory development lays the foundation for a child’s learning as they make sense of the world around them by using their senses.
-Incorporating sensory activities in your lesson plan will help your preschoolers cope with changes in their environment and adapt to real-life situations.
+Incorporating sensory activities in your lesson plan will help children cope with changes in their environment and adapt to real-life situations.

 Subscribe to the brightwheel blog